Adding solar power to the camper van

 - Inverter: changes DC power to AC power, so we can plug in devices that expect a AC wall-style power.

 Here's a diagram of how we wired it.

 Probably the hardest part was figuring out how to run the cables from the solar panel on the outside to the charge controller and battery on the inside.
 There's a lot written on the internet on how to run cables through things and waterproof them.
 You can seemingly spend a sizable amount of money by using special adapters.
 What I ultimately settled on was something much simpler: grommets and caulk.
 I drilled a hole slightly bigger than the thickness of the cable, put a 20 cent rubber grommet into the hole, and then stuffed the cable through the grommet.
 I sized a grommet just barely big enough that it took some force to push the cable through.
 In some cases I had to moisten the cable a bit to make it stuff through more easily.

 Once all of the cables were connected and cut to size, I clamped them down so they wouldn't slide and applied caulk over the grommets from both the roof side and the inside.
 I let the caulk dry and then applied it again.
 Seems fine so far.

-Here's what it looks like mounted to the "roof rack", which is actually a $60 commercial ladder found on ebay.
+Here's what it looks like mounted to the "roof rack".
+You can also spend a small fortune on these too, offered by brands like Thule and Yakima, but what I settled on here was a $60 commercial ladder rack found on ebay.

 Inside, tucked away, we have the charge controller, inverter and battery.